infosec-ucalgary/magpieCTF-2023/challenges/networks/eavesdropper/README.md

 ### Author: Marianna Ferreira (MariannaFerr)

 ## Description
-Knowing Marianna, her flag is going to have something to do with her favourite food.
+According to your sources, one of the exec's flags is going to have something to do with her favourite food.
 Unfortunately, you just can't remember what it was...

 She's got a sweet tooth, so you know it has to be some kind of dessert, like **cookies** or **cakes**.
 What was her favourite flavour? **vanilla**? **oreo**? **chocolate chip**?
 Or maybe **pistachio**?